Seven Years of Conclaves on Diversity In The Legal Profession

 Year II - Held March 13, 2009, the second annual Conclave on Diversity in the Legal Profession:“Continuing the Conversation” continued the diversity discussion.
 The second Conclave did not simply regurgitate information provided during the first program.
 The program was more interactive and allowed the participants to gain skills to address everyday diversity issues in their practices during a three-hour workshop.
 After a networking lunch, participants received practical information from two groups of panelists.

 Year I - The first conclave, “Breaking Barriers, Building Bridges, Making Cents” on March 7, 2008, began a discussion among 120 attorneys regarding racial, ethnic, gender, and generational diversity.
 The highly credentialed speakers provoked discussions regarding the importance of diversity, educated on ways to improve diversity, and exposed how internal, personal, and organizational biases impede diversity.

-The next Conclave, at the New Orleans Marriott (555 Canal Street) on March 6, 2015, will build upon the conversations that have already occurred (click here for details).
+The next Conclave, at the Hilton Baton Rouge Capitol Center on March 4, 2016, will build upon the conversations that have already occurred.

 Please consider the benefits of serving as a sponsor for the 2016 Conclave on Diversity!